What are Provisions and Reserves?

 • Provision for repairs and renewals

 It must be noted that the amount of provision for expense and loss is a charge against the revenue of the current period.
-Creation of provision ensures proper matching of revenue and expenses and hence the calculation of true profits.
+The creation of provision ensures proper matching of revenue and expenses and hence the calculation of true profits.
 Provisions are created by debiting the profit and loss accounts.
 In the balance sheet, the amount of provision may be shown either:

 • By way of deduction from the concerned asset on the assets side.
 For example, provision for doubtful debts is shown as a deduction from the number of sundry debtors and provision for depreciation as a deduction from the concerned fixed assets;

 • On the liabilities side of the balance sheet along with current liabilities, for example, provision for taxes and provision for repairs and renewals.